Read This First

 Prompt 1: While a few who pick up degrees in philosophy go on to teach philosophy in academia, most use their philosophy degree as a foundation for other disciplines or careers.
 List the careers for which philosophy is a good foundation.

-The orienting landmarks here are While a few who pick up degrees in philosophy go on to teach, 20 Notable People with Philosophy Degrees, and In which fields are philosophy graduates increasingly being recruited.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep While a few who pick up degrees in philosophy go on to teach, 20 Notable People with Philosophy Degrees, and In which fields are philosophy graduates increasingly being recruited in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Many philosophy graduates excel in law school and later in legal careers due to their strong skills in argumentation, ethics, and logical analysis.